-Dental caries, also called carious lesions, is the process that results in tooth cavitation.
+Dental caries, also called carious lesions, is the process that results in tooth decay.
 Incipient lesions are considered “microcavities.”
-These lesions are limited to enamel only, so they can be "stopped" without a dental filling.
+These lesions are limited to enamel only, so they can be "stopped" without a cavity filling.

 The lesions create chalky white spots on the surfaces of teeth.
-These white spots turn dark brown or black over time, which is the earliest sign of cavity formation (tooth decay).
+These white spots turn dark brown or black over time, which is the earliest sign of cavity formation.

-There are six different classes of dental caries that result in cavitation, including:
+There are six different types of cavities, including:

-These carious lesions form in the fissures and pits of teeth, which is why they are called “pit-and-fissure lesions.”
-They typically occupy the biting surfaces of posterior (back) teeth and the grooves on the top and bottom molars.
+Class I cavities form in the pits and fissures of teeth, which is why they are called “pit-and-fissure lesions.”
+They typically develop in the biting surfaces of posterior (back) teeth.
+They also form in the grooves of top and bottom molars.

-These lesions are found on the gum line of both anterior and posterior teeth.
+Class V cavities form on the gum line of both front and back teeth.
 Plaque buildup on the gums is common, which may result in white spots on teeth.

-These lesions form on the cusp tips of premolars, molars, and the incisal (biting) edge of incisors and canines.
+Class VI cavities form on the cusp tips of premolars, molars, and the biting edges of incisors and canines (front teeth).

 If cavities are left untreated, tooth loss can occur.

-Small cavities usually do not cause any symptoms, which is why consistent dental evaluations with x-rays are necessary to catch them early.
+Small cavities usually do not cause any symptoms.
+Yearly x-rays are necessary to catch them early.
 If a small cavity isn’t filled in time, it will get larger and symptoms typically begin to develop.
-Although, by the time the symptoms are noticeable by the patient, the cavity is past the point of being fixed with just a filling.
-Common symptoms of big cavities include:

-Plaque formation is the leading cause of cavities.
-Plaque forms due to the long-term buildup of food particles, oral bacteria, acid, and saliva.
+Dental plaque is the leading cause of cavities (tooth decay).
+Plaque forms due to the long-term buildup of food particles, bacteria, acid, sugars, and saliva.

-The high acidity content in the plaque attacks the tooth enamel, causing holes and dark spots on teeth.
-If plaque is left untreated it can turn into hardened dental plaque, also called tartar, which is difficult to remove.
+Plaque is highly acidic.
+It attacks your tooth enamel, resulting in holes and dark spots on your teeth.
+If plaque is not removed, it can turn into hardened dental plaque (tartar), which is difficult to remove.
 The earlier a cavity is caught, the easier it is to treat.
-Common causes of cavities and plaque buildup include:

-The primary cause of cavities is from foods and drinks high in sugar, including fruit juices and candy.
-White starches, such as pasta, bread, chips, and crackers can even cause cavities over time due to their high carbohydrate levels (sugars).
-Mouth bacteria feed off of simple sugars, which eventually converts into acid plaque.
+The leading cause of cavities is from foods and drinks high in sugar, including fruit juices and candy.
+White starches, such as pasta, bread, chips, and crackers can also cause cavities over time.
+Mouth bacteria feed off of simple sugars, eventually turning into plaque.

-Dry mouth occurs when the salivary glands in the mouth cannot make enough saliva, which is typically caused by some medications.
-Over time, dry mouth often results in cavity formation.
-Medications that lead to dry mouth include:
+Dry mouth occurs when the salivary glands in the mouth do not make enough saliva to keep the mouth wet.
+Dry mouth is commonly caused by some medications.
+Over time, cavities can form.

-There are three main types of direct cavity fillings available, which are restorations made inside of the mouth during one office visit.
-Direct filling types include:
+There are three main types of direct cavity fillings available.
+Direct fillings are made inside of the mouth during one office visit.
+Different types of fillings include:

-Composite is a tooth-colored, adhesive bonding material made of glasslike filler particles and acrylic resin.
-Composites are the most common restorative material for cavity fillings, broken teeth, and chipped teeth.
-This material fills cavities in posterior teeth (premolars and molars).
+Composite material is a tooth-colored acrylic resin.
+It is the most common restorative material used for cavity fillings, broken teeth, and chipped teeth.
+Composite fillings are used to restore cavities in posterior teeth (premolars and molars).

-Amalgam is an alloy (mixture) of mercury with silver, tin, and copper.
-The amount of each element in amalgam varies because there are many different types of alloys.
-Mercury in dental amalgam is not toxic, strong, and more stable than methyl mercury.
-Amalgam fillings usually restore posterior teeth (premolars and molars).
+Silver amalgam fillings are a mixture of mercury with silver, tin, and copper.
+Mercury in dental amalgam is also non-toxic, strong, and stable.
+Silver fillings are usually used to restore posterior baby teeth (premolars and molars).

 There are two types of glass ionomer fillings:

-Indirect dental fillings are made outside of the mouth, typically in a dental laboratory.
-They are custom made for each patient depending on their needs, tooth structure, and severity of tooth decay.
+Indirect cavity fillings are made outside of the mouth, typically in a dental laboratory.
+They are custom made for every patient depending on their needs, tooth structure, and severity of tooth decay.

-Indirect restorations fill cavities that are too large for a simple dental filling (direct filling) and take two office visits to complete.
+Indirect fillings restore cavities that are too large for a simple cavity filling.
+They also take two office visits to complete.

 Types of indirect fillings include:

 General dentists, family dentists, and pediatric dentists are the main providers of dental fillings for children and adults.
-They also specialize in other dental care procedures and treatments, including teeth cleanings, restorations, and sealants.
+They also specialize in other dental treatments, including teeth cleanings, restorations, and sealants.

-The cost of a dental filling depends on the type and the dentist’s location.
-Since fillings are used to treat cavities, decay, or trauma-related dental conditions, part or most of the procedure is covered by a good dental insurance policy.
-The prices below reflect procedure costs without insurance:
+The cost of a cavity filling depends on the type of filling and the dentist’s location.
+Since fillings are used to treat cavities or trauma-related dental conditions, part or most of the procedure is covered by dental insurance.

 $50-$200 (per tooth)